TLH88/What2Watch/README.md

 ## Intended Use

 This project is designed for self-hosted use on a trusted local network or private server.
 It is not production-hardened for direct public internet exposure.
+You could easily host it on Vercel or similar and have access to it anytime without the local network connection requirement.

 ## Stack